RecFlow-ICLR/RecFlow/README.md

 ---

 ### Code
-If you want to run the code in the repository, you need to download the data from [USTC Drive](https://rec.ustc.edu.cn/share/d30b7c70-7e42-11ef-9f78-e7220e1a445b), and place them in the data folder as above data organization.
+If you want to run the code in the repository, you need to download the data from [Drive](https://rec.ustc.edu.cn/share/883adf20-7e44-11ef-90e2-9beaf2bdc778), and place them in the data folder as above data organization.

 #### Retrieval